-We’ll start the video tutorial by jumping straight into the intro, than learn to play that characteristic opening melodic riff.
+We’ll start the video tutorial by jumping straight into the intro, then learn to play that characteristic opening melodic riff.
 It is important to note that the song is played in the key of D minor, and you’ll want to brush up on some theory and have a look at this minor scale guitar lesson, as well as the positions of the minor pentatonic scale.
-This is very important in understanding the mechanics of the song, and makes it much easier to learn to play.
+This is very important in understanding the mechanics of the song and makes it much easier to learn to play.

 After the melodic riff, we’ll continue with some more of the Black Magic Woman solo.
-We’re learning it up to the point where Santana always plays it almost the same at concerts, since he usually starts improvising on the D minor scale after a while.
+We’re learning it up to the point where Santana always plays it almost the same at concerts since he usually starts improvising on the D minor scale after a while.

 After the solo, we’ll be learning the verse chord progression using barre chords, and I’ll also give you a strumming pattern to use during the verse.

 Santana’s version of Black Magic Woman was recorded in 1970 with Gábor Szabó(1936-1982), a famous Hungarian jazz guitarist.
 It was adapted from the original Fleetwood Mac version (which was written by his guitarist, Peter Green).